semantic-release/semantic-release/docs/recipes/github-actions.md

 For this example, you'll need to setup a `NPM_TOKEN` to publish your package to NPM registry and a `GH_TOKEN` to generate a release at GitHub.

-If you want to push changes in your `package.json` to your `master` branch before generate release, what is recommended, you may need to add [`@semantic-release/git`](https://github.com/semantic-release/git).
-With this plugin your `GH_TOKEN` must have permission to push commits to `master` branch.

 ## Node project configuration

 [GitHub Actions](https://github.com/features/actions) supports [Workflows](https://help.github.com/en/articles/configuring-workflows) allowing to test on multiple Node versions and publishing a release only when all test pass.